Ikuhiko Hata

 Ikuhiko Hata (秦 郁彦, Hata Ikuhiko) is a Japanese historian.
 He earned his PhD at the University of Tokyo and has taught history at several universities.
 He is the author of a number of influential and well-received scholarly works, particularly on topics related to Japan's role in the Second Sino-Japanese War and World War II.

-Hata is variously regarded as being a "conservative" historian or a "centrist".
 He has written extensively on such controversial subjects as the Nanjing Massacre and the comfort women.
+He does not believe that comfort women were coerced by the Japanese military to work.
 Fellow historian Edward Drea has called him "the doyen of Japanese military historians".
+Hata is variously regarded as being a "conservative" historian or a "centrist".

 Education and career

 Ikuhiko Hata was born on 12 December 1932 in the city of Hōfu in Yamaguchi Prefecture.
 He graduated from the University of Tokyo in 1956 and received his PhD there in 1974.
 He worked as chief historian of the Japanese Ministry of Finance between 1956 and 1976 and during this period from 1963 to 1965 he was also a research assistant at Harvard University.
 After resigning his post at the Finance Ministry Hata served as a visiting professor at Princeton University from 1977 to 1978 and then was a history professor at Takushoku University from 1980 to 1993, at Chiba University from 1994 to 1997, and at Nihon University from 1997 to 2002.